EndPointCorp/end-point-blog/2017/05/30/recognizing-handwritten-digits-quick.html.md

 For the task of classifying I decided to use the XGBoost library which is somewhat a hot new technology in the world of machine learning.
 It’s an improvement over the so-called Random Forest algorithm.
 The reader can read more about XGBoost on its website: [https://xgboost.readthedocs.io/](https://xgboost.readthedocs.io/).

 Both random forest and xgboost revolve around the idea called *ensemble learning*.
-In this approach we’re not getting just one learning model — the algorithm actually creates many variations of models and uses them to collectively come up with better results.
+In this approach we’re not getting just one learning model—​the algorithm actually creates many variations of models and uses them to collectively come up with better results.
 This is as much as can be written as a short description as this article is already quite lengthy.

 ### Training the model